wcgu1993/WenchaoGU.github.io/content/publication/CoSHC/index.md

 ---
-title: 'Source Code Summarization with Structural Relative Position Guided Transformer'
+title: 'Accelerating code search with deep hashing and code classification'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Zi Gong
-  - Cuiyun Gao
-  - Yasheng Wang
   - admin
+  - Yanlin Wang
+  - Lun Du
+  - Hongyu Zhang
-  - Yun Peng
+  - Shi Han
-  - Zenglin Xu
+  - Dongmei Zhang
+  - Michael R. Lyu

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-03-15T00:00:00Z'
+date: '2022-03-29T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-03-15T00:00:00Z'
+publishDate: '2022-03-29T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).